Magazine

 Vegetables and goats

-Kamala invests her microfinance in agriculture and livestock farming.
+Kamala invests her seed funding in agriculture and livestock farming.
 She can use her income to pay household costs and support the children's education.

 A food stand keeps growing and growing